An elementary algebraic proof of the fundamental theorem of algebra: Proving the fundamental theorem of algebra

+The converse of Theorem \ref{Thm:FullFTA} is also true.
+Assuming $F(\sqrt{-1})$ is algebraically closed, then condition (1) is immediate, and condition (2) follows from the fact that $F(\sqrt{-1})$ has no nontrivial odd degree extensions together with $[F(\sqrt{-1}):F]\leq 2$.

+As shown by Shipman \cite{Shipman}, condition (2) of Theorem \ref{Thm:FullFTA} can be replaced by \begin{itemize} \item[$(2)'$] each polynomial of odd prime degree over $F$ has a root in $F$. \end{itemize} Using our machinery, we find that even more is true.

+\begin{thm} Over any field $F$, conditions $(2)$ and $(2)'$ are equivalent. \end{thm} \begin{proof} $(2)\Rightarrow (2)'$: By induction, each polynomial of odd degree has a root.

-Let $S$ be the set of positive integers $n$ such that some polynomial over $F$ of degree $n$ has no roots in $F$.
-Since a product of two polynomials without roots also has no root, the set $S$ is closed under addition.
-If it is empty, then the only irreducible polynomials are linear, and so $F$ is algebraic closed.
+$(2)'\Rightarrow (2)$: Let $S$ be the set of $n\in \Z_+$ such that some polynomial over $F$ of degree $n$ has no roots in $F$.
+Since the product of two polynomials without roots also has no root, the set $S$ is closed under addition.
+Working by way of contradiction, assume that $S$ contains an odd integer.

-Suppose now, by way of contradiction, that $S$ is nonempty.
-Let $m$ be the GCD of all elements in $S$.
-If $m=1$, then $S$ must contain every sufficiently large integer, contradicting property (2).
+Let $m\geq 1$ be the GCD of all the elements in $S$.
+If $m=1$, then by the classical coin problem (also called the postage stamp problem) $S$ must contain every sufficiently large integer, which contradicts property $(2)'$.
 So $m\geq 2$.
+Further, since $S$ contains an odd integer, then $2\notin S$, and so we will hereafter remove the word ``odd'' from condition $(2)'$.
 Let $p$ be an integer prime dividing $m$.
-Fix a polynomial $f(x)\in F[x]$ without roots and with $\nu_p(\deg(f(x)))$ minimal (which must be at least $1$).
+Fix a nonlinear irreducible polynomial $f(x)\in F[x]$ such that $\nu_p(\deg(f(x)))$ is minimal (which must be at least $1$).